Intellectual Property Policy

 The DCO and CLA differ in their approach to intellectual property rights.

-- A DCO is a straightforward way for contributors to assert their rights to submit work, typically through a declaration in the commit message.
+- A DCO is a straightforward method for contributors to confirm they have the necessary rights to submit work, typically through a declaration in the commit message.

-- A CLA is a formal agreement that allows contributors to grant broader rights over their contributions to the project.
+- A CLA is a formal license agreement that grants the project very broad rights over the contributions.

-While CLAs can offer projects flexibility in managing licenses and more control over contributions, DCOs favor ease of participation with a less formal mechanism for contribution.
+While a CLA offers flexibility in managing licenses and greater control over contributions, a DCO facilitates ease of participation with a less formal mechanism for contribution.

 Intellectual Property Rights

-General membership in the Commonhaus Foundation does not imply any license to a member's intellectual property.
-Members grant no license to their intellectual property to the Commonhaus Foundation, except under the following conditions: (a) their commitment to abide by this Policy, the applicable Project Code License(s), and the applicable Project Documentation License(s) for their contributions to any Project; and (b) any applicable contributor license agreement.
+Individual contributors grant no license to their intellectual property to the Commonhaus Foundation, except under the following conditions: (a) their commitment to abide by this Policy, the applicable Project Code License(s), and the applicable Project Documentation License(s) for their contributions to any Project; and (b) any applicable Contributor License Agreement.

 Implementing the IP Policy

-Project leaders should ensure compliance with this policy and provide clear guidance to contributors.
+Project leaders should ensure compliance with this policy and provide clear guidance to individual contributors.

 - Use the standard website footer for member project websites to reference this and other CF Policies,

-- Ensure that contribution guidelines are updated and accessible, and
+- Ensure that contribution guidelines are updated and accessible (in

 Collaborations and External Projects

-Always check and follow the license rules of any external open source projects we interact with.
+Always check and follow the license rules of any external or upstream open source projects used by Foundation projects.
 If an upstream project uses a non-OSI license, the CF Council (CFC) can approve exceptions if needed.

 Engaging with external open source projects requires awareness and respect for their licensing terms to ensure our contributions are legally compatible.
-This ensures our projects can seamlessly integrate or collaborate with these external projects without infringing on their or our license terms.
+This ensures projects can seamlessly integrate or collaborate with these external projects without infringing on their or the Foundation's license terms.

 Copyright Statements